AstroSalik/Zoonigia/replit.md

 - **COMPLETED**: Backend (Express/PostgreSQL) optimized for Render deployment with session management
 - **COMPLETED**: Created independent package.json files for each service with focused dependencies
 - **COMPLETED**: Updated authentication flow to work across separate domains with proper session handling
+- **COMPLETED**: Complete file separation - all frontend files moved to frontend/ directory
+- **COMPLETED**: Complete file separation - all backend files moved to backend/ directory
+- **COMPLETED**: Each service now has independent package.json, tsconfig.json, and all required files
+- **COMPLETED**: Shared schema duplicated in both services for type safety
+- **COMPLETED**: Documentation organized by service with comprehensive guides
+- **COMPLETED**: Structure ready for independent Vercel and Render deployments

 ## Recent Changes (July 2025)